Suggestion: Watch the 10 minutes video tutorial before reading this article

 Even if I don’t have any children yet, I think we can both agree that we would do everything conceivable, and be ready to pay what’s needed, to assure that our children are healthy.

-It’s also common that Chinese living overseas, for example younger students, earn hefty incomes by selling baby formula back home.
+It’s also common that Chinese living overseas, such as younger students, earn decent incomes by selling baby formula back home.

 The baby boom in China increase the demand for baby formula

-As the Chinese gets wealthier, are allowed to have more babies and show a higher appreciation of foreign products, the demand for baby formula will continue to be high.
+As the Chinese get wealthier, are allowed to have more babies, and show a higher appreciation of foreign products, the demand for baby formula will continue to be high.

 In order to manage imports into the Chinese market, you need to assure that your products meet a number of GB (Guobiao) standards in China, which are similar to ISO standards.

 The GB standards have often derived from Western ISO standards, hence you shouldn’t have big issues to export your products, you just need to get your products tested, labeled, and acquire the certification needed.